teald/porchlight/docs/other/quickstart.rst

 A few things are now kept track of by the |Neighborhood| automatically:

-1. The function arguments, now tracked as a :py:class:`~porchlight.param.Param` object.
+1. The function arguments, now tracked as a |param| object.
 The default values found were sazed (in our case, it found `z = 0`), and any parameters not yet assigned a value have been given the :py:class:`~porchlight.param.Empty` value.
 2. Function return variables.
 We'll explore this in more detail later, but one important note here: the return variable name is important!